Benefits of Rebalancing your Cryptocurrency Portfolio

 These costs are incurred from administrative costs and management fees, if a professional manager is hired.

 It’s important to account for the impact that expenses and fees can have on a portfolio’s overall return.
 One should weigh the costs and benefits of various rebalancing settings to create a portfolio that best fits their philosophy and risk profile.

 A rebalancing strategy measures risk and return relative to the performance of a target asset allocation (Leland, 1999; Pliska and Suzuki, 2004).
 The decisions that can ultimately determine whether a portfolio’s actual performance is in line with the portfolio’s target asset allocation include how frequently the portfolio is monitored; the degree of deviation from the target asset allocation that triggers a rebalancing event; and whether a portfolio is rebalanced to its target or to a close approximation of the target.

 While complex indicators can be used to trigger rebalancing events, we will focus on the 3 commonly-used strategies used today: “time-only,” “threshold-only,” and “time-and-threshold” based rebalancing.

 Strategy #1: ‘Time-only’

-In a “threshold-only” strategy, a portfolio is rebalanced when a portfolio’s asset allocation reaches a certain threshold.
-Once the desired rebalancing threshold is achieved, the portfolio is rebalanced to maintain the original asset allocation ratios.
-The only variable in this rebalancing strategy to account for is the target threshold, or the amount of drift within a portfolio.
+In a “threshold-only” strategy, a portfolio is rebalanced when an individual asset in the portfolio reaches an allocation percentages which is further away from the target allocations than the threshold.
+Once the desired rebalancing threshold is achieved, the entire portfolio is rebalanced to maintain the originally desired allocation ratios.
+The only variable in this rebalancing strategy to account for is the threshold, or the amount of allowable drift within a portfolio.

 Since threshold rebalancing occurs only when a specific asset allocation has been achieved, there is no given frequency for threshold rebalancing.
 Low-threshold portfolios (ie. 1%) are likely to experience more rebalancing events than high-threshold portfolios.